 Lissa M. Leege

 My research focuses on plant conservation ecology with regards to plant population and community ecology and threats to biodiversity.
-In particular, I am interested in the ecology of rare and invasive plants and how they interact to influence each other’s population dynamics.
-My students and I use field and greenhouse experiments and observations to answer questions about the role of herbivores, fire, invaders, and other disturbances in regulating plant population and community dynamics.
-In recent years my research has included work on three endangered species in Georgia, Trillium reliquum, Trillium persistens and Baptisia arachnifera.
-My research is based primarily in the southeastern U.S. and in Michigan.
+In particular, I am interested in coastal sand dune ecology and restoration, non-native plant invasions and the ecology and management of rare plants.
+My students and I use field and greenhouse experiments and observations to answer questions about the role of climate change, herbivores, fire, invaders, and other disturbances in regulating plant population and community dynamics.
+Current work focuses on 1) sand dune ecology and restoration on Tybee Island and 2) the impacts of non-native species invasions in wetlands.
+Past research has included work on three endangered species in Georgia, Trillium reliquum, Trillium persistens and Baptisia arachnifera.
+My research is based primarily in the southeastern U.S.